Frequently Asked Questions about the LC Catalog

 Published/Created: University Park : Pennsylvania State University Press, c1988.

 Description: 1 score (xi, 176 p.) : ill. ; 26 cm.

 ISBN: 0271004355 : $22.50

 Request in: Performing Arts Reading Room (Madison, LM113)

 Copying records into my local database or ILS from the Catalog's MARC Tags record display fails?
 What are my options?

-How can I reformat MARC records I've downloaded from the LC Online Catalog?
+How can I reformat MARC records I've downloaded from the LC Catalog?

 There are a number of third-party software products available specifically designed to manipulate and reformat MARC records, such as those from the Library's Catalog.
 In addition to a "card" display, most of these products also allow output in a variety of other bibliography and citation styles.
-A list of these products is available at: Open Directory Project opens in a new window
+A list of these products is available at: Working with MARC opens in a new window

 How does relevance ranking work in my search results?
 What searches return relevance-ranked results?

 Results of Keyword Search and searches entered in the Quick Search box are arranged in a Titles List based on their relevance to your search.
 The most relevant items display first, as determined by three factors: